 The Running of the Rainbow Smelt

-The Rainbow Smelts “run” on Golden Lake and the Bonnechere River for a short period in the early spring.
-Members and friends of the GLPOA Fish Committee come out in force at that time to catch as many as they can, to help the survival and diversity of other fish species in the lake.
-The window of opportunity for catching the smelt as they migrate down the creeks and rivers entering the lake, is very short; typically, only 4 to 7 days in the spring.
-Catching the smelt is best done late at night, making it even more challenging.
+Rainbow Smelt “run” on Golden Lake and the Bonnechere River for a short period in the early spring.
+We have an overabundance of them and their numbers are creating problems for other fish species in the lake.
+Members and friends of the GLPOA Fish Committee come out in force during the run to catch as many smelt as they can, to help curb their numbers and support the survival and diversity of other fish species in the lake.
+The window of opportunity for catching the smelt as they travel up the creeks and rivers to spawn, is very short; typically, only 4 to 7 days in the spring.
+Catching the smelt is done late at night, making it even more challenging.

 Cleaning the smelt for the annual GLPOA Smelt Fry